Suspect now sought in Elko homicide; 1 of 2 victims has died

 Elko police say one of the victims of Thursday morning’s shooting at a trailer park has died.

-The say 32-year-old Matthew Allen Blaze of Elko died at a Utah hospital on Friday from gunshot wounds.
+The say 32-year-old Matthew Allen Baze of Elko died at a Utah hospital on Friday from gunshot wounds.

 Police continue to look for 30-year-old Austin William Himmelman of Elko.
 They say he should be considered armed and dangerous.